MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/reference/glossary.md

 **Xenon Package **
-An AppX package containing an application and its associated metadata
+An AppX package containing an application and its associated metadata.

 **Xenon Package Store **
 A directory on a host that contains packages and metadata.